 Houses fitted with WhirlyBird roof ventilators have a far cooler roof space.
 For this reason, the heat buildup is reduced, and the roof space stays cool.
 Also in summer moisture and condensation is reduced substantially in the house.

 We do install WhirlyBird roof ventilators, and the cost of these units is under R2000.
+For more information check out our roof ventilators price list.

 Roof insulation is the most significant single product that will improve indoor temperature as much as 4 – 8 degrees.
 Besides Roof insulation is the best of the affordable ways to cool your home in summer.
 Roof insulation may cost as much as R10000 for an average house.
 By recovering the cost of insulation in two to three years on energy saving in the home.
+Check roof insulation prices.

 Installing a ceiling fan is one of the affordable ways to cool your home in summer.
 Most ceiling fans have lighting fitted out of the box.
 Ceiling fans are simple to fit.
 Just remove the old bedroom light.
 Install the new ceiling fan.
 Importantly ensure the wiring is secure and the fan is tight.